Mount And Blade 2 Bannerlord companions: where to find them and why you need them

 You can find out a little about the available companions by looking at the Encyclopedia by pressing the N key.
 Search for one of the label you seek and you should get an idea of where they are.
 Click the place name and the little circle on the Encyclopedia page to mark that companion’s location on your map.
 Check often as companions do tend to move around the world map.

 Not all of the companions are in the game, but more will be coming soon.
-To make it easier for you to know what you are searching for in the Encyclopedia, I’ve put together the list of all the current companion labels, their traits in brackets, and the base stats they have.
+To make it easier for you to know what you are searching for in the Encyclopedia, I’ve put together the list of all the current companion labels, all the base stats they have, and any other distinguishing features (such as their homeland).

 We are displaying their stats shown in the Encyclopedia in the format below to avoid any confusion: